Pomeranian Lifespan

 Life Stages

 The value of breed awareness is in knowing what to watch for, not in assuming every individual will follow the statistical average..
-Pomeranians have particular requirements based on their small size, heavy shedding level, and genetic predispositions to luxating patella and collapsed trachea.
+For Pomeranians, the inputs that matter most are a small frame, a heavy shedding coat, and breed-level risk for luxating patella and collapsed trachea.

 Senior Care